arnavmittal14/ENSF380SummerFinalProject/README.md

  A PDF copy of the UML is present in the repository under the name UML_Class_Diagram.pdf

+## GUI Display

+For optimal GUI display results:

+1) Go to the display settings in your computer.

+2) Change the scale to 100%.
+(Results may vary based on computer display resolution)

 ## SQL Connection
 1) Configure your username and password for your SQL file, and add them to the AdvertisementPanel file in the designated variable